Key financial performance indicators for schools

 What We Have Found

-In 2010, over 90% of schools had at least enough current assets to cover their short-term debts and close to half operated in surplus in each of the last three years.
+In 2014, close to 94% of schools had at least enough current assets to cover their short-term debts and close to half operated in surplus in each of the last three years.

 How We Are Going

 Having a working capital ratio of at least 1:1 means that a school is able to pay its short-term debts and operate with some flexibility.
-If the working capital ratio is 1:1.35, this means that for every $1 of current liabilities (school owes) they would have $1.35 worth of current assets to meet their short-term financial obligations.
+If the working capital ratio is 1:1.35, this means that for every $1 of current liabilities (what a school owes) they would have $1.35 worth of current assets to meet their short-term financial obligations.

-In 2010, over 90% of state and state-integrated schools had at least enough current assets to cover their short-term debts.
+In 2014, close to 94% of state and state-integrated schools had at least enough current assets to cover their short-term debts.

-In each of the last three years, over half of all state and state integrated schools have had an increase in public equity.
+In each of the last two years, over half of all state and state integrated schools have had an increase in public equity.

-- Ministry of Education (2009).
+- Ministry of Education (2014).
 New Zealand Schools: Ngā Kura o Aotearoa.
-Wellington: Ministry of Education.
+Wellington: Ministry of Education